Excelling-At-Excel/Excel-Portfolio/README.md

 > ### The following Formula is a 7 part, nested If-Statement (Shown in the Linked Report)
 > > * =If(IsNumber(Search("abc",A1)),Concatenate(A1, "-",Left(B1,7))
 > >
 > > > Check a specified Cell for One of Seven different criteria Text-Strings.
 If one of the seven Text-Strings is found within the cell, then Concatenate a pre-determined Text-String with the Page Number that was given to use from our last formula.
-The output will make the official Uniqe Identifier that will be used for the formulas housed in the Output Dashboard Sheet.
+The output will make the official Unique Identifier that will be used for the formulas housed in the Output Dashboard Sheet.
 (If the specified Text-String is not found, then set Cell to Blank.)

 ---------------------------------------